mtdvlpr/hcd-prototype/README.md

 ## 24-4-2024

 I had the final user test.
 The user understood the purpose of the extra description and liked the premise, but the word "verzadigd" was not clear.
 I will try to find a better word for this.
 Furthermore, the user would prefer easier language overall that fits better with the screen reader that reads the words aloud.

+I changed the word "verzadigd" to "fel" and I changed the word "onverzadigd" to "flets" as per the user's preference.

+## Reflection

+Before the course started, I had an entirely different expectation of what I would be doing.
+I thought I would be applying the "regular" inclusive design principles, so I was surprised when we had to apply the exact opposite of those principles.
+We had to study the situation, ignore conventions (when applicable), prioritise identity and add nonsense.
+I am happy with the result of the prototype.
+I think I have succeeded in applying the principles and I have learned a lot from it.
+I will definitely use this knowledge in future projects.

+### Study situation

+I studied the situation by having an interview with the user as a group.
+I concluded that the most important features would be to detect colors of a piece of clothing and to detect matching pieces of clothing.
+I also concluded that the user wants to be able to do things herself.

+### Ignore conventions

+I ignored the convention to have the navigation at the top of the page.
+I moved the navigation to the bottom of the page, because the user would be able to use the application more easily and didn't really need the navigation.

+### Prioritise identity

+I prioritized identity by testing the prototype with the user and implementing the feedback she gave.

+### Add nonsense

+An example of nonsense that I added was adding a color picker, since the user is blind and relies on a screen reader.
+While testing myself with a screen reader, I couldn't get the color picker to work, but I decided to keep it in the prototype so the user could actually test it herself.
+It turned out that the user didn't use the color picker, so I removed it, but because I tested it, I could be sure that the user wouldn't use it and didn't make the assumption that the user wouldn't use it.